Xsanduo23/XJCO2811-User-Interfaces-CWK/README.md

 ### Introduction:
 Our team's program is a video player based on qt5.15.2, which supports Windows/mac os, linux to play wmv/mp4, MOV format video.
 The interface of a video consists of a playarea, a menu and a playlist.
-Video functions include pause play, fast forward and backward, switch up and down video, sound adjustment, switch full screen, double speed playback, like, screenshot, customize the interface background color, switch language.
+Video functions include pause play, fast forward and backward, switch up and down video, sound adjustment, switch full screen, double speed playback, like, screenshot, customize the interface background color, switch language, keyboard shortcut.
 At the same time, the program interface meets the needs of adaptive, suitable for any screen size.

 <div align="center">
 <img width="262" height="400" alt="image" src="https://github.com/LinZY37/XJCO2811-User-Interfaces-CWK/assets/126498872/18fc55c8-bbd5-46b7-86b9-4447d83efd03">